optimagic-dev/optimagic/docs/source/development/eeps.rst

 3. If there are no unresolved objections after seven days, the EEP will automatically be accepted.

-Note that The Pull Requests that actually implements the proposed enhancements still requires a standard review cycle.
+Note that the Pull Requests that actually implement the proposed enhancements still require a standard review cycle.

 These EEPs are currently in place: